RottenH20/BonterraTestAPI/README.md

   * Some instant things I noticed while writing the code was some fail safe checks, making sure no errors were occured during rune time and such.
 I believe I could make the code more efficient by saving some memory, however the memory it uses is not much.
 I believe this code is expandable and upgradable, I included comments to understand how the program works and hopefully the program would be easy to upkeep and mantain.
 One area where I believe could be better managed is getting the data from the API.
 I believe I made it a little bit more complicated than it needed to be.

 * <u>Outline a testing plan for this report, imagining that you are handing it off to someone else to test.
 What did you do to test this as you developed it?
 What kinds of automated testing could be helpful here?</u>
   * Some automated tests that would significantly help would be for the email data.
 I would set up certain paramters and see what would happen if the API returned too much data.
 Some tests I did as I developed it was making sure no runtime errors could occur.
 My goal was the make the code as simple as possible, but efficient as possible.
+A test that I believe is not in the code, but should be tested is allowing the user to know if the AUTH was correct.

  ------------------------------------------------------------------------------------------------------------------------------------------------------------------------